What if my student is documented? How does the judicial process work?

 Many factors go into reaching a decision regarding sanctions.
 Hearing officers will take into consideration the nature of the alleged violation and whether or not a student has a prior judicial record.
 Precedent and consistency are important factors in the sanctioning process.
 We have developed typical sanctions for alcohol and drug violations in order to be as consistent as possible, however some situations may warrant departures from the typical sanctions.

-How will I find out if my student has an appointment with Judicial Affairs?
+How will I find out if my student has an appointment with Student Conduct?

 Communicate with your student.
 The hearing officer will notify the student of their meeting date, place, and time.
-Judicial Affairs may not release any information about a student without a signed release from that student.
+Student Conduct may not release any information about a student without a signed release from that student.

 Will I be notified of the outcome of a hearing involving my student?